core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Two clients C_1 and C_2 register to observe a resource /r at a Server S, which has address SRV_ADDR and listens to the port number SRV_PORT.
 Before the following exchanges occur, no clients are observing the resource /r , which has value "1234".

-* The server S sends multicast notifications to the IP multicast address GRP_ADDR and port number GRP_PORT, and starts the group observation upon receiving a registration request from a first client that wishes to start a traditional observation on the resource /r.
+* The server S sends multicast notifications to the IP multicast address GRP_ADDR and port number GRP_PORT, and starts the group observation already after creating the deterministic phantom request to early disseminate.

 * S is a member of the OSCORE group with 'kid context' = 0x57ab2e as Group ID.
 In the OSCORE group, S has 'kid' = 0x05 as Sender ID, and SN_5 = 501 as Sender Sequence Number.